Professionals working

 Occupation NameOFO Description

-University LecturerSenior Lecturer and above for those CESM categories listed in Annexure 2.
+University LecturerSenior Lecturer and above.
 Lectures students and conducts research.

 FET Phase School Teacher (Grade 10-12)STEM Subjects only.
-Teachers one or more subjects at FET phase, including subjects intended to prepare students for employment.
+Teachers one or more subjects at FET phase.

 Senior Phase School Teacher (Grade 8-9)STEM Subjects only.
 Teachers one or more subjects at FET phase of schooling.